RiTUAL-UH/Comic-Mischief-Prediction/README.md

 ```

 ## Binary
 This directory contains the binary implementation of our approach.
-Inside of this directory, we can find two directories 1) source, and 2) processed_data.
+This directory includes source directory which has 1) the proposed HICCAP model implementation, 2) nlp_comic_binary.py script for training purpose, and 3) config.py contains the hyperparameters and configurations variables.

 ## Multi-Task
-Similar to the "Binary" directory, this directory contains the multi-task implementation of our approach.
-Inside of this directory, we can find two directories 1) source, and 2) processed_data.
+Similar to the "Binary" directory, This directory contains the multi-task implementation of HICCAP approach.
+It includes source directory which has 1) the proposed HICCAP model implementation, 2) nlp_comic_multi_task.py script for training purpose, and 3) config.py contains the hyperparameters and configurations variables.

-## Features
+## Data
-During the training of the model, we load the i3d and vggish features of input videos and audio respectively.
-These files have been generated offline and stored in separate directories which will be read during the training and testing process.
+This directory contains 1) Metadata of train/val/test sets, 2) VGGish audio feature vetors, and 3)I3D video feature vectors.

 ## Citation